Switzerland - Data Protection Overview

 - Accuracy: Controllers need to ensure they only process personal data that is accurate and kept up to date.
 They must take all reasonable steps to ensure that personal data that is inaccurate or incomplete, having regard to the purposes for which it is processed, is deleted or rectified.

-- Data security: Both controllers and (under the Revised FADP) processors are under an obligation to ensure an adequate level of data security.
-They are required to protect the integrity, confidentiality, and availability of personal data by means of adequate technical and organisational security measures.
-In assessing the appropriate level of security, controllers and processors have to account for the purpose, type, and scope of the data processing, the assessment of potential risks for data subjects, and the state-of-the-art security solutions.
+- Data security: Both controllers and processors are under an obligation to ensure an adequate level of data security.
+They are required to protect the integrity, confidentiality, and availability of personal data by means of adequate technical and organizational security measures.
+In assessing the appropriate level of security, controllers, and processors have to account for the purpose, type, and scope of the data processing, the assessment of potential risks for data subjects, and the state-of-the-art security solutions.